NREL-Sienna/PowerSimulations.jl/docs/src/formulation_library/Feedforward.md

 **Parameters:**

-The parameter `FixValueParameter` is used to match the result obtained from the source variable (from an upper level problem).
+The parameter `FixValueParameter` is used to match the result obtained from the source variable (from the simulation state).

 **Objective:**